JannikWempe/mcp-lexware-office/README.md

     - `vendor` (boolean, optional): Filter contacts by vendor role
     - `page` (number, optional): Page number to retrieve (starts at 0).
 Default: 0
     - `size` (number, optional): Number of contacts per page (1-250).
 Default: 250

+- **list-posting-categories**

+  - Retrieve list of posting categories for bookkeeping vouchers
+  - Inputs:
+    - `type` (string, optional): Filter posting categories by type ("income" or "outgo")

+- **list-countries**
+  - Retrieve list of countries known to lexoffice with their tax classifications
+  - Inputs:
+    - `taxClassification` (string, optional): Filter countries by tax classification ("de" for Germany, "intraCommunity" for EU countries, or "thirdPartyCountry" for non-EU countries)

 ## Configuration